xingyuli/some-ldap/README.md

 swordess-ldap
 =============

-A object-direct mapping project which supports lazy loading and commit exact changes.
+An object-direct mapping project which supports lazy loading and commit exact changes.